World IBD Day 2022: 20 years of living with Ulcerative Colitis

 Music Festivals are the highlight of the year for many people.
 Glastonbury, Reading, and Bestival, are some of the many events dedicated to good music and a good time.
 My friends attend at least one of these festivals every year, and they always extend the invitation to me.

-They promise me a week in an invented wilderness, listening to my favourite bands, dancing like a madman in a field, high on life/summer/alcohol.
-For someone like me, who loves being at the front for live gigs, is very fond of vodka-sauce and a tour-de-force on the dance floor – it sounds like a dream.
-People look genuinely confused when I tell them I ‘don’t really do Festivals’, then don’t follow it up with an explanation.
+They promise me a week in an invented wilderness, listening to my favourite bands, dancing in a field, high on life/summer/alcohol.
+For someone like me – who loves being at the front for live gigs and cutting shapes on the dance floor – it sounds like a dream.
+People look genuinely confused when I tell them ‘I don’t really do Festivals’, then don’t follow it up with an explanation.

 I was diagnosed with Ulcerative Colitis (UC) when I was twelve years old.
 I don’t talk about it very often, because a) I don’t want to, b) I still don’t know how to effectively explain the condition to people, and c) I feel that patriarchal society doesn’t like it when I, a young woman, have to admit to being human and having bowel movements.